 The Magistrates' and Crown Courts can also order a convicted person to pay compensation to the victim for personal injury, loss or damage resulting from the criminal offence.

 The government may use confiscation and civil recovery orders to seize the proceeds of crime, but these funds do not become available as compensation to victims.
-Compensation orders are considered before, and take priority over, any confiscation and civil recovery orders.
+Compensation orders are

 INTERNATIONAL CONSIDERATIONS